metacommunities/metacommunities/publications/mixtures_dec2015/mackenzie_mixtures.md

 ## What can be done with event data?

 Now that we have a grasp of the basic data format of a social media platform, what work can be done with it?
+What can be done with hundreds of millions of them?
+For that's how many we have: around 300 million public events can be retrieved from  Github.

 I should say that the actors in my research project included two social statisticians, two StS-aware media theorists, and myself, someone who stands somewhere between STS and media and cultural studies, with a strong interest in methods.
 As the PI, I had a vision of working with the data in ways that resonated with recent StS work on traceability, on device-specific methods in the growth of digital sociology, and with media and cultural studies work on platforms, algorithms and participation.